Founding Editor

 Elizabeth Parker

-Elizabeth is the author of the monograph The Forest and the EcoGothic: The Deep Dark Woods in the Popular Imagination, published with Palgrave Gothic in March 2020.
-She is the founding editor of Gothic Nature: New Directions in Ecohorror and the EcoGothic and television editor for The Irish Journal of Gothic and Horror Studies.
-She is co-editor of Landscapes of Liminality: Between Space and Place (Rowman and Littlefield, 2016) and the forthcoming collection ‘Isn’t It Ironic?’
-Receivership and Responsibility in Popular Culture.
-She has co-organised several conferences on space, place, and the relationship between the Gothic and the nonhuman and has published her work in various titles such as Plant Horror!: Approaches to the Monstrous Vegetal in Fiction and Film (Palgrave, 2016) and Transecology: Transgender Perspectives on the Environment (Lexington, 2019).
-She has taught English Literature and courses on Popular Culture at a number of universities across the UK and Ireland and currently works at St Mary’s University Twickenham.
-Passionate about all things ecoGothic, she is keen to develop an ecohorror/ecoGothic research hub in the UK and is very open to collaborative opportunities.
+Elizabeth is a writer and academic.
+She is the author of the monograph The Forest and the EcoGothic: The Deep Dark Woods in the Popular Imagination, published with Palgrave Gothic.
+She is the founding editor of Gothic Nature: New Directions in Ecohorror and the EcoGothic.
+She is co-editor of Landscapes of Liminality: Between Space and Place (Rowman and Littlefield) and has published her work in various titles over the years, such as Plant Horror!: Approaches to the Monstrous Vegetal in Fiction and Film (Palgrave) and Transecology: Transgender Perspectives on the Environment (Lexington).
+She has co-organised several conferences on space, place, and the relationship between the Gothic and the nonhuman.
+She has taught English Literature and courses on Popular Culture at a number of universities across the UK and Ireland and is currently working on creative writing projects.
+Passionate about all things ‘eco’ and ‘Gothic’, she is open to exciting collaborative opportunities.

 Co-editor